Tanazania’s New Generation of Coffee Growers Embrace Opportunities

 “The local variety can be affected easily by climate change, drought, heavy rainfall or coffee berry disease,” Frank says.
 “So we are encouraging them to adopt new hybrid varieties, which are very strong against diseases,” and are also more resilient in the face of extreme climate-related events.

-Members of the Nkuyu Coffee Group remove poorer quality coffee cherries from their harvest on a plantation in Igale village, Tanzania.
+Members of the Nkuyu Coffee Group remove poorer quality coffee cherries from their harvest on a farm in Igale village, Tanzania.

 Photo by Will Baxter/CRS